 Some women experience a very severe itching in late pregnancy.
 The most common cause of this is cholestasis, a common liver disease that only happens in pregnancy.
-Cholestasis of pregnancy is a condition in which the normal flow of bile in the gallbladder is affected by the high amounts of pregnancy hormones.
+Intrahepatic Cholestasis of Pregnancy (ICP) is a condition in which the normal flow of bile is affected by the increased amounts of pregnancy hormones.

 Cholestasis is more common in the last trimester of pregnancy when hormones are at their peak, but it usually goes away within a few days after delivery.

 According to Cincinnati Children’s Hospital Medical Center, Cholestasis occurs in about 1 out of 1,000 pregnancies but is more common in Swedish and Chilean ethnic groups.
 Cholestasis is sometimes referred to as extrahepatic cholestasis which occurs outside the liver, intrahepatic cholestasis which occurs inside the liver, or obstetric cholestasis.

 What causes cholestasis of pregnancy?

 Pregnancy hormones affect liver function, resulting in slowing or stopping the flow of bile.
 The gallbladder holds bile that is produced in the liver, which is necessary for the breakdown of fats in digestion.
 When the bile flow in the liver itself is stopped or slowed down, this causes a build up of bile acids in the liver which can spill into the bloodstream.

 ICP is diagnosed when the total bile acids (TBA) or serum bile acids are measured at 10 micromol/L and above.
 Studies initially showed that this increase in bile acids was due to estrogen only, but recent research has found that progesterone may contribute just as much to this backup.